JeroenKnoops/fsf2017/README.md

 ### How to properly blame things for causing latency.
 Tracing Zipkin
 Rating: :star: :star:

 Difference between logs, metric and trace.
-Good (known) story.
-We should do some things here.
+Good (known) story by Adrian Cole ([@adrianfcole](https://twitter.com/adrianfcole)).

 ### Ship more, sink less.
 Changing chaos engineering & Distributed tracing
 Rating: :star: :star:

-Nothing new, four year old story.
-About Chaos Monkey.
-Chaos GameDay is nice to do.
+The story about testing in real live situations is not new, good te remember the importance to be prepared for failure.
+For not much new things in this talk since we here the chaos monkeys stories new for a couple of years.
+But we will plan our Chaos GameDay soon.
+Thanks to Aish ([@aishrajdahal](https://twitter.com/aishrajdahal))

 ### Flying Spaghetti monster: Verifying protocols - idris
 Rating: :star: :star: :star: :star: